dhirajpatra/mailboxapi/README.md

 ---

 * List archived messages
 Retrieve a paginateable list of all archived messages.
 Show if messages were read already.
+Paginated way.

 JSON Request